Alliant Energy — Renewable Energy Solutions

 • Associated equipment and installation labour

-Both the products and the installation labour are zero-rated — so the full installed cost attracts 0% VAT.
+Both the products and the installation labour are zero-rated — so the full installed cost attracts.

 Domestic only